aquamila/Analyzing_AB_Test_Results/README.md

 ## Technologies Used

 - Jupyter Notebook
-- Python
-- Python libraries NumPy, pandas, Matplotlib and Seaborn
+- Python with libraries and modules:
+  - NumPy
+  - pandas
+  - Matplotlib
+  - random
-- Python module Statsmodels
+  - Statsmodels